 Getting error The disk is write-protected.
 Remove the write-protection or use another disk While plugin the USB flash drive?
 Or sometimes getting Disk is write-protected error While copy data on USB/ SD card Or while format the USB flash drive.
-Due to This error drive became unreadable, don’t allow to copy/paste data on to it or format the Drive.
+Due to This error drive became unreadable, don’t allow you to copy/paste data onto it or format the Drive.
 Here how to remove write protection from USB flash drive and SD card with 3 easy solutions.

 The disk is write protected remove the write protection or use another disk While Copy data on USB Flash Drive

 While trying to transfer files from my Windows 10 Laptop to an HP 16GB USB flash drive.
 Its unable to complete the data transfer getting error The Disk is write-protected.
 Remove the write-protection or use another disk.
 Now I can neither copy files to the USB drive nor create new files from the USB drive.

 The disk is write protected While formatting the USB Drive

 When I format my USB pen drive, it shows the error message – The disk is write protected.
 I have tried various methods to solve this but all are not working.
 There is no write protection switch on it.
 It is an KINGSTONE 8GB USB.
 I am using Windows 10.
 Please give me solution to fix it.”

 Remove write protection from USB

 This error mostly caused when windows registry entry gets corrupted, your system administrator has placed limitations or the device itself is corrupt.
 Your USB device’s protection policies might get disturbed due to some virus attack. or USB might be improperly plugged out while in use.
 Whatever the reason, Here 3 effective solutions to Remove Write Protection From USB Pendrive, SD card, Flash drive, External Drive etc.